Hariraj1029/Python-cp-cheatSheet/README.md

 s.rstrip() #right strip
-s.split() # splits the string and returns a list of strings s.splitlines() # Return a list of the lines in the string, breaking at line boundaries. min('strings') # returns the character with the lowest index max('strings') # returns the character with the highest index s.partition('substring') # returns a tuple containing  (before the partition, the partition itself, after the partition) s.join() # joins the string with the iterable passed as argument '-'.join(['a','b','c'])
+s.split() # splits the string and returns a list of strings s.splitlines() # Return a list of the lines in the string, breaking at line boundaries. min('strings') # returns the character with the lowest ascii value max('strings') # returns the character with the highest ascii value s.partition('substring') # returns a tuple containing  (before the partition, the partition itself, after the partition) s.join() # joins the string with the iterable passed as argument '-'.join(['a','b','c'])